 Safety Town is a five-day summer education program for children who will be starting kindergarten in the fall.
 Police officers and firefighters provide instruction on how to stay safe.
 Lessons include how to cross streets safely, to avoid strangers, use of seat belts, bus safety, bicycle safety, and more.
 Children will experience and practice a variety of situations to help them recognize and deal with unsafe situations.

 Participants must be Copley Township residents or reside within the Copley-Fairlawn City School District.
 There is no fee to participate.
-Forms will be online and at Copley Schools Kindergarten registration.
+Forms will be available in the spring online and at Copley Schools Kindergarten registration.
 The date for registration opening will coincide with Copley-Fairlawn School's kindergarten registration date.

 1280 Sunset Drive

 Copley Township is now offering a Senior Watch Program.
 This program will provide daily checks for senior citizens or disabled adults, who reside in Copley, live alone and do not have the means or capacity to leave their home, or have friends or family immediately available to check on their well being.
 This program is intended to provide residents living alone with a sense of security as well as comfort in knowing that assistance is coming should they become incapacitated.
 Please call Copley Police Department for details 330-666-4218.